 Given all these attitudes, Pollack says that over time, “a stable Egyptian democracy” would likely conclude that “its interests are best served by peace with Israel, being part of the global economy … and maintaining a good relationship with the United States.”
 But it’s also possible that a post-Mubarak government could rhetorically lash out at the U.S. or Israel in ways that prompt American lawmakers to withhold foreign aid—and send the two sides careening toward estrangement.
 “We can very quickly dissipate whatever chance we have for a reasonable relationship with the new government,” Walker says.
 As this week’s violence demonstrated, getting to a new Egyptian government won’t be painless.
 Neither will be living with it.

-This article appears in the Feb.
-5, 2011, edition of National Journal.
+This article appears in the February 5, 2011 edition of National Journal Magazine.

 Don't Miss Today's Top Stories